-Dr. Levitin is author of numerous books including The Organized Mind: Thinking Straight in the Age of Information Overload, which served in part as a basis for his talk.
+Dr. Levitin is the author of numerous books including (my favorite) The Organized Mind: Thinking Straight in the Age of Information Overload, which served in part as a basis for his talk.

 I watched Dr. Levitin’s talk the other day (it is 12 minutes well spent) and was nothing short of blown away by the information he shared.